Morkel stars in final Test as South Africa close on victory

 Australia, set an impossible 612 to win, were 88 for three when bad light ended play.

+With all three of South Africa's fast bowlers carrying injuries, it was Morkel, with what had seemed the most significant injury, who made the biggest impact.

-The tall Morkel, playing in his final Test before retirement, dismissed both opening batsmen in an impressive eight-over spell.
+The tall Morkel, playing in his last Test, dismissed both opening batsmen in an impressive eight-over spell despite heavy strapping around his midriff.

-South Africa delayed their second-innings declaration until tea, with a team spokesperson citing concerns about injuries to all three of their fast bowlers.

-The main worry appeared to be the fitness of Morkel, who left the field and was unable to complete an over on Sunday with what was described as a side strain.
+What was initially thought to be a probable match-ending side strain had been downgraded to an abdominal strain.

+"He should bowl like that more often," quipped batsman Dean Elgar of Morkel's display of tight control at close to his best pace.

 Left-arm spinner Keshav Maharaj also won a leg before decision, when Usman Khawaja played no shot to a ball which spun sharply out of the rough, before Morkel struck again when Joe Burns played across a ball of almost yorker length.